UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 We saw in the last set of slides that we can create 1D arrays using a number of different functions such as `np.array()`.

-We can also use the same functions to make multi-dimensional arrays which are indicated by the multiple sets of square brackets `[[ ]]`.
+We can also use the same functions to make multi-dimensional arrays, which are indicated by the multiple sets of square brackets `[[ ]]`.

-In our 1D arrays, our arrays only have a single set of square brackets whereas in multi-dimensional arrays we count multiple sets.
+In our 1D arrays, our arrays only have a single set of square brackets, whereas, in multi-dimensional arrays, we count multiple sets.

 ---